 Birmingham Property Price Forecast Shows Steady Growth Across UK Market

 Last year, Birmingham ranked as one of the best cities in the UK in terms of property price growth, comfortably outranking London.
-Since 2009, Birmingham has experienced a 45% rise in average residential property values.
+Since 2009, Birmingham has experienced a 45% rise in average residential property values – we take a look at the Birmingham Property Price Forecast for 2020.

 Thanks to its relative affordability in comparison to other regions, coupled with a number of key developments including the HS2, Knight Frank has Birmingham property forecasting excellent price growth from 2018 into 2020, cumulatively adding up to a 14% increase.